-Averted in May 2013 when he finally returned to and beat Dark Souls after 3 years.
+Averted in May 2013 when he finally returned to and beat Dark Souls, with a large amount of help.

 The Rashomon: An interesting case in Phil's playthrough of Resident Evil: Operation Raccoon City: Thanks to a bug, Koruchado only sees John Rambo as an unmoving statue that doesn't do anything.
 When watching the videos from Phil's POV, you can clearly see John taking part in the action.
 Watching the videos from Koruchado's POV sees John not doing anything and anything he encounters not registering on the screen (for example, when Phil kicks a zombie dog to help John in Koruchado's vids, it looks like Phil's just kicking the air).

 Running Gag: A couple, most notably when he shouts out when something is "brought to you by the awesome cleansing powers of Selsun Blue" which begun in his Heavy Rain playthrough and still occasionally pops up in his later vids.
 Though this seems to have subsided since 2011.
 He eventually mentioned it later on.